fss1/ntp_checker/README.md

 # NTP CHECKER

 ntp_checker compares internal NTP sources in a .txt file list, with the National Physical Laboratory and warns if the offset between NPL and local servers exceeds a definable (fraction of) seconds.
 If NPL is not available, Physikalisch-Technische Bundesanstalt (PTB) is used.
 A log file is created each time the script runs.
-Logs older than 28 days are automatically deleted.
+Logs older than 28 days are automatically deleted. ntp_checker has a build script ntp_builder.pl but evolved to use InfluxDB and Grafana.
+At this point it became known as Timewatch.
+Additional components are installed with the timewatch_builder.pl script.

 ## How it works